-The African Open Science Platform School of Research Data Science, in collaboration with the CODATA-RDA Data Schools Initiative will take place on 17-28 June 2019 at Addis Ababa University, Ethiopia.
-The deadline for applications is 10 May: https://e-applications.ictp.it/applicant/login/9010
+The African Open Science Platform School of Research Data Science, in collaboration with the CODATA-RDA Data Schools Initiative took place on 17-28 June 2019 at Addis Ababa University, Ethiopia.

 - Open Science